manuelxtrem/RavePayments.Net-Library/README.md

 ```

 # Obtaining your API Keys
-Your API keys are available in the Dashboard by navigating to `Settings - > API`.
+Your API keys are available in the Dashboard by logging in to Rave and navigating to `Settings - > API`.

 # API References or Documentation
 Check out Rave's API references for more info